uutils/sed/README.md

 ## Status

-It is currently work in progress!
+It is currently a work in progress!

 ## Installation